awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    }
    ```

-Your Hello World component is now available in AWS IoT Greengrass and you can deploy it to other AWS IoT Greengrass core devices\.
+Your Hello World component is now available in AWS IoT Greengrass\.
+You can deploy it back to this Greengrass core device or to other core devices\.

 ## Deploy your component<a name="deploy-first-component"></a>

 With AWS IoT Greengrass, you can deploy components to individual devices or groups of devices\.
+When you deploy a component, AWS IoT Greengrass installs and runs that component's software on each target device\.
 You specify which components to deploy and the configuration update to deploy for each component\.
-You can also control how the deployment rolls out to the devices that you choose to receive the update\.
+You can also control how the deployment rolls out to the devices that the deployment targets\.
+For more information, see [Deploy AWS IoT Greengrass components to devices](manage-deployments.md)\.

 In this section, you deploy your Hello World component back to your AWS IoT Greengrass core device\.